TheMandolinian/HashHelix-Ledger/docs/engine_laws.md

-# HashHelix Engine & Ledger Laws — v1.9.4 (Public Engine Layer)
-Created by James Bradley Waresback — “The Mandolinian”
-Status: **Binding and Immutable** for all public-engine implementations.

-These laws define the non-negotiable behavior of the HashHelix deterministic temporal engine.
-They apply to **all** languages, runtimes, and institutional deployments.

----

-## LAW 1 — WDTP Is the Sole Temporal Primitive
-HashHelix state evolution is governed only by the Waresback Deterministic Temporal Primitive (WDTP):

-- Seed: `a₁ = 1`
-- Recurrence (n ≥ 2):

-\[
-a_n = \left\lfloor n \cdot \sin(a_{n-1} + \pi/n) \right\rfloor + 1
-\]

-No alternative primitives, shortcuts, or probabilistic variants are permitted in the public engine.

----

-## LAW 2 — Deterministic Recurrence Equals Time
-“Time” in HashHelix is not a clock.
-It is the **deterministic recurrence index** `n`, advanced strictly by WDTP evaluation.

-All epoching, lane growth, ordering, and verification rely on recurrence time.

----
+Dropdown HASHHELIX LEDGER LAWS — FULL CANONICAL VERSION (v1.9.41) The Mandolinian Edition — 2025 Revision
+Includes the Numerical Evaluation Rule (NER), Transient Locking Findings, and updated terminology.
+11/22/2025 9:45pm ct

+LAW 1 — The Root Artifact is the Source of All Deterministic Computation Every HashHelix computation originates from a single immutable Root Artifact, which defines:
+• the recurrence seed,
+• the canonical π definition,
+• the engine’s deterministic constraints.
+No Temporal Relic, Vault, or Lane may override the Root Artifact.

-## LAW 3 — Temporal Relics Are the Containers of Truth
+LAW 2 — Temporal Relics Are the Only Valid Containers of Computation All engine outputs must be serialized into Temporal Relics, which hold:
+• the recurrence outputs,
+• lane metadata,
+• chiral commitments,
+• sealing proofs.
-Temporal Relics are the unified computation containers of HashHelix.
+A Relic is the unit of truth in HashHelix.

-A Relic may contain:
-- lane roots
-- epoch bundles
-- chiral twin heads
-- Merkle checkpoints
-- metadata necessary for deterministic replay

-Relics must be reproducible forever from public engine rules.

----
+LAW 3 — Deterministic Recurrence Governs All Lanes
+The HashHelix engine is defined exclusively by the WDTP recurrence:

+a₁ = 1aₙ = ⌊ n · sin( a_{n-1} + π/n  mod  2π ) ⌋ + 1    (for n ≥ 2)

+No fork, variant, or optimization may alter this recurrence without becoming a non-HashHelix derivative system.

-## LAW 4 — Numerical Evaluation Rule (NER) (New 2025)
+LAW 4 — The Numerical Evaluation Rule (NER) (New 2025) WDTP must be evaluated with:
-Before any `sin()` call, WDTP **must** reduce phase mod `2π`:

-\[
-\text{phase} = (a_{n-1} + \pi/n) \bmod 2\pi
-\]

-\[
-a_n = \left\lfloor n \cdot \sin(\text{phase}) \right\rfloor + 1
-\]
+NER Requirement

+p𝐡𝐚𝐬𝐞 = (𝒂𝒏−𝟏 +𝝅/𝒏)𝐦𝐨𝐝 𝟐𝝅

-NER is mandatory for all implementations (FP, HP, Rust, C, WASM, or hardware).
+This is mandatory for all implementations (FP, HP, Rust, C, or hardware).
 Without NER, WDTP drifts due to floating-point decay.
-With NER, WDTP remains mathematically deterministic forever.

----

-## LAW 5 — Lanes / Epochs / Merkle Are Structural Time Layers
-HashHelix structures recurrence time into:

-- **Lanes**: independent deterministic strands
-- **Epochs**: fixed-window bundles of recurrence time
-- **Merkle checkpoints**: deterministic integrity boundaries

-These layers are structural only; they do not alter WDTP mathematics.

----

-## LAW 6 — Chiral Twins Must Remain Commit-Commutative
-If chiral twin lanes are used, the + and − strands must be evaluated with identical NER rules and combined via a commutative chiral commitment.

-Order of +/− strand hashing must not affect final commitment.

----

-## LAW 7 — Deterministic Ledger Objects Only
-Every public-engine artifact must be derivable from:
-- previous deterministic state
-- WDTP evolution
-- declared inputs

-No randomness, system time, external entropy, or nondeterministic ordering is permitted in public engine objects.

----

-## LAW 8 — Deterministic Compression Is Allowed, Loss Is Not
-Compression may be applied **only** if it preserves full deterministic replay.

-Compression must be:
-- stable across machines
-- verifiable from the public engine
-- incapable of changing WDTP outputs

-Lossy compression is forbidden.

----

-## LAW 9 — Vault Classes Define Storage Tiers, Not Truth
-Vaults are storage tiers for Relics:

-- **HOT** — active/reference execution tier
-- **WARM** — institutional storage tier
-- **COLD** — archival / NFT-like tier

-Vault placement never changes truth, only availability and policy.

----

-## LAW 10 — Public Engine vs. Private Economy Separation
-The WDTP engine, its laws, and all public verification rules are **public and immutable**.

-Private layers (tokenomics, contracts, licensing, pricing, institutional onboarding) are **not part of the public engine**.

-**Tokenomics = stopped disclosures** in public docs.

----

-## LAW 11 — HashHelix Is the Internet of Verification
-HashHelix is not a blockchain, DAG, or probabilistic consensus network.

-It is a deterministic temporal computation engine whose outputs serve as permanent verification objects.

-Any marketing, implementation, or integration must preserve this definition.

----

-# Change Control
-These laws are binding as of **v1.9.4**.
-Future versions may add laws, but **no public law may be weakened or contradicted**.
+With NER, WDTP is mathematically deterministic forever.
+This is now binding law.

+LAW 5 — Chiral Lane Structure Is Immutable
+Every lane operates as a left/right chiral pair.
+A valid Helix must contain:
+• Lane L0 (left)
+• Lane R0 (right)
+• Defined chiral commitments between them
+A lane without a chiral twin is invalid and cannot host Relics.

+LAW 6 — Epoch Bundles Provide Verifiability
+Temporal Relics must be grouped into sequential Epoch Bundles, each containing:
+• ordered residue traces,
+• deterministic phase summaries,
+• sealed metadata blocks.
+Epochs allow parallel validation without scanning entire Relics.

+LAW 7 — Deterministic Compression Is Required
+All Relic data must be compressible via a deterministic, lossless compressor.
+If two nodes compress the same Relic and get different bytes, the Relic is invalid.

+LAW 8 — Vault Classes Define Access and Cost
+HashHelix distinguishes between:
+• HOT Vaults — high-frequency, short-term computation
+• WARM Vaults — mid-term analytical storage
+• COLD Vaults — deep archive and institutional anchoring Each vault obeys strict retention and access rules.

+LAW 9 — Public Engine, Private Economy
+The WDTP recurrence is permissively licensed and public.
+Temporal Relics, Vault policies, and commercial use of the engine economy are not public.
+Tokenomics = stopped disclosures.
+The economy is private-layer only.

+LAW 10 — Institutional Anchor Envelopes Must Seal Deterministically Institutions anchoring data into HashHelix must:
+• use Relics,
+• follow vault-tier rules,
+• adhere to deterministic sealing,
+• retain chiral proof integrity.
+A broken seal invalidates the anchored data.

+LAW 11 — The Engine and Economy Must Remain Strictly Separate No ledger rule may allow commercial actions to influence the recurrence.
+No fee, token, or financial layer may modify lane computation.
+The engine is sacred.

+LAW 12 — HashHelix Is the Internet of Verification HashHelix is not:
+• a blockchain,
+• a DAG,
+• a validator-based consensus system.
+It is a deterministic temporal computation engine whose purpose is to provide:
+• verifiable time,
+• verifiable sequence,
+• verifiable mathematical truth.
+This law defines the philosophical foundation of the system.

+END OF FULL CANONICAL LAWS (v1.9.4)
+HASHHELIX LEDGER LAWS — COMPACT HEADER VERSION
+(For README.md, project headers, and file footers.)

+LAW 1 — Root Artifact governs all truth.
+LAW 2 — Temporal Relics are the only containers of valid computation.
+LAW 3 — WDTP is the immutable recurrence.
+LAW 4 — NER Required: phase must be reduced mod 2π every step.
+LAW 5 — Lanes are chiral, paired, and immutable.
+LAW 6 — Epoch Bundles provide deterministic validation.
+LAW 7 — Compression must be deterministic.
+LAW 8 — Vault classes define computation vs storage.
+LAW 9 — Engine public, economy private.
+LAW 10 — Anchor envelopes must seal deterministically.
+LAW 11 — Engine and economy must remain separate.
+LAW 12 — HashHelix = The Internet of Verification.